BrooklineBots/brooklinebots.org/Branding.md

         return originalWidth !== fallbackWidth;
     }

-    // Check if Rockwell font is loaded window.onload = function() {
+    // Check if Dongle font is loaded window.onload = function() {
-        if (!isFontLoaded("Rockwell")) {
+        if (!isFontLoaded("Dongle")) {
             var messageElement = document.getElementById("font-message");
-            messageElement.innerHTML = "It appears that you're using a browser that is not compatible with the Rockwell font.
+            messageElement.innerHTML = "It appears that you're using a browser that is not compatible with the Dongle font.
 This can be caused by an unexpected MIME type and/or an outdated browser.
 For the best viewing experience please use a different browser.";

-            // Hide the lines that should only be displayed when Rockwell font is rendered correctly var hiddenElements = document.getElementsByClassName("hidden-when-failed");
+            // Hide the lines that should only be displayed when Dongle font is rendered correctly var hiddenElements = document.getElementsByClassName("hidden-when-failed");
             for (var i = 0; i < hiddenElements.length; i++) {
                 hiddenElements[i].style.display = "none";